cowprotocol/explorer/README.md

 `Gnosis Protocol UI` contains:

 - **Explorer**: Gnosis Protocol explorer.
 Allows to explore the protocol orders, trades.
 For now is a WIP 👷‍♀️.
 - **Trade**: Classical trading interface.
-For now is just a WIP 👷‍♀️.
+For now it is just a WIP 👷‍♀️.
 - **Legacy GP v1 UI**: Trading interface for Gnosis Protocol v1.
 It's the only app that is not generated automatically, but it can be run or build by following the instructions in this readme.
 - **Story Book**: Showcase with some of the components used in these apps.